 Ceramic or porcelain was first invented in China in the 15th century.
 Modern ceramic tiles have come a long way since ancient times.
 They are dense, strong and durable which means they can be used in wet zones like a shower area or even in the entire bathroom.
 They are available in a range of shapes and sizes, are water, stain, and heat resistant that makes them an ideal pick for bathroom flooring.

 Slate is a naturally occurring metamorphic rock.
-It is commonly used for roof tiling but can also be used as a material for bathroom flooring.
+It is commonly used for roof tiling but can also be used as matte finish tiles for bathroom.
 These finely foliated tiles are highly durable and are available in a white range of colours.
 Slate tiles are also anti-slippery in nature due to their rough texture.
-These tiles work best in rustic and industrial style bathrooms as well as those used by kids or old-aged folk.
+These tiles work best in rustic and industrial style bathrooms as well as those used by kids or aged folk.